Model Browser in Entity Framework:

 The visual designer of the Entity Data Model does not display all the objects it creates.
 It only displays entities that are mapped to the database tables and views.
 As we know, we have created some stored procedures in our database.
 And while creating the Entity Data Model we have included those stored procedures as well.
-But if you look at the visual designer of Entity Data Model, then you will not find those stored procedures as shown in the below image.
+But if you look at the visual designer of the Entity Data Model, then you will not find those stored procedures as shown in the below image.
 Here, you can see only the Entities which are mapped to the database tables and views.

 The Model Browser in Entity Framework gives you the information about all the objects and functions (stored procedures are created as functions) EDM has created.

 What is Model Browser in Entity Framework?

-Model Browser gives all the information about all the objects and functions created by the EDM.
+Model Browser in Entity Framework gives all the information about all the objects and functions created by the EDM.
 In order to open the Model Browser, right-click the empty surface of the EDM designer and select Model Browser from the context menu as shown in the below image.

 The Model Browser will appear in the area where you normally find Solution Explorer and Properties.
 The Entity Framework Model Browser contains all the information about the EDM, its Conceptual Model, Storage Model, and Mapping Information, as shown in the below image.